NHS Education for Scotland

-Ann McQuiston qualified in Medical Sciences and started her career in Laboratory Medicine as an M.L.SO.
-Ann then moved into a Research role investigating cell deposition, in patients, during cardiopulmonary bypass surgery and won an International Nuclear Cardiology Young Investigator Award for this.
-Ann then started working in the Department of Nuclear Cardiology at Glasgow Royal Infirmary where she built up a small research imaging service into the largest diagnostic Nuclear Cardiology department of its kind in the UK, whilst still retaining her research interests.
-These included the development of Thrombolytic therapies for M.I, investigation of new Imaging agents and pharmacological stress agents.
+Ann McQuiston qualified in Medical Sciences and started her career in Laboratory Medicine before moving into a British Heart Foundation funded Research role investigating cell deposition during cardiopulmonary bypass surgery, winning an International Nuclear Cardiology Young Investigator Award for this work.
+Ann then started working in the Department of Nuclear Cardiology at Glasgow Royal Infirmary where she built up a small research imaging service into the largest diagnostic Nuclear Cardiology department of its kind in the UK.
 Ann was awarded an IPEM Study Fellowship that allowed her to work in The Launceston District General Hospital, Tasmania, Australia, where she replicated the service she had established in Glasgow.